Alejogb1/job-board/blog-data/how-to-do-elbow-method-for-gaussianmixture.md

 id: "how-to-do-elbow-method-for-gaussianmixture"
 ---

-alright, so you're asking about the elbow method for gaussian mixture models, eh? i've been down that road more than a few times, so let me lay out what i've picked up over the years. it's not always a walk in the park, i tell ya.
+, so you're asking about the elbow method for gaussian mixture models, eh? i've been down that road more than a few times, so let me lay out what i've picked up over the years. it's not always a walk in the park, i tell ya.

 first off, the elbow method isn't some magical, one-size-fits-all solution. it's a heuristic, a rule of thumb, if you will. it's about finding a balance point, like when you are tuning an old radio, where the cost of adding more components (in this case, more gaussian components) doesn't justify the gain in fit. we're trying to avoid overfitting and also underfitting the data.